malancinas/Questly-PP-and-T-Cs/privacy-policy.md

 We may update this policy from time to time.
 If we make a material change, we'll update the "Last updated" date above and, where appropriate, notify you in the app.

 12. Contact Us
-Questions about this policy, or requests to access or delete your data, can be sent to privacy@questchores.app.
+Questions about this policy, or requests to access or delete your data, can be sent to nmtrade2018@gmail.com.

 Questly · Family-first, privacy-first.